How to Pick a Lock: A Beginner’s Guide

-How to Pick a Lock: A Beginner’s Guide

 Introduction to Lock Picking

 So what exactly is lock picking?
 A professional locksmith could define lock picking as the art of examining and then manipulating the internal components of a lock with the goal of disengaging the lock mechanism without using the original key.
 But to the newbie, this mumbo jumbo can simply be translated as the act of bumping a few metal pins up and out-of-the-way so they no longer block the lock from turning.

 Legality of Lock Picking

 The greatest deterrent of those interested in lock picking is not the skill itself, but its legality.
 In the eyes of society, lock picking has an extremely negative bias attached to it.
 It is because of this bias that many people believe that owning lock picks must be unlawful.
-But in truth, owning and utilizing a set of lock picks is legal in most states and countries, so long as you have permission by the owner of the lock.
+But in truth, owning and utilizing a set of lock picks is legal in most states and countries, so long as you have permission from the owner of the lock.
 In regards to the United States, there are only five states in which possession of lock picks is illegal.
 These states are Mississippi, Nevada, Ohio, Virginia, and Tennessee.

 How a Pin Tumbler Lock Works